-AHAVA’s Dead Sea mud soap isn’t the typical liquid or gel cleanser.
+AHAVA’s Dead Sea mud soap isn’t the typical liquid or cleanser.
 After all, some people just prefer bar soap.
 In that case, this one is a smart choice because it purifies the skin.
-It gets rid of acne and grease but leaves your face soft, not overly dry.
-Just be sure to rinse well and apply moisturizer afterward.
+It gets rid of grease but leaves your face soft, not overly dry.
+Just be sure to wash well and apply moisturizer afterward.

 Top tips for keeping combination skin happy

 When in doubt, start with something mild.
 After a couple of weeks, if a mild cleanser isn’t doing enough to lessen oiliness, mix it up.
-Use a face wash with salicylic acid or glycolic acid.
+Use a face wash with glycolic acid.
 Also, weekly exfoliation with a chemical peel can improve matters.

-If you’ve already tried various cleansers and still struggle with large pores and blackheads, it may not be your face wash’s fault.
+If you’ve already tried various cleansers and still struggle with large pores and blackheads, it may not be the fault of your face wash.
 Avoid alcohol-based toners and switch to those with witch hazel.
 Additionally, try a serum to correct the problem.
-Moreover, check your makeup to see if it suits your skin’s needs.
+Moreover, check your makeup to see if its best suited for your skin’s needs.

 Furthermore, don’t skip the face cream.
 If your skin feels hydrated and happy, it’s less likely to overproduce oil.
-A light lotion with sunscreen for the daytime and a richer cream at night may be just what you need.
+A light lotion with sunscreen for the daytime and a richer cream at night may be the best thing you can use.

-Give your face what it needs with one of the best face washes and cleansers for combination skin.
+Give your face the feeling it needs with the best face wash for combination skin.
 These formulas remove excess oil, but also moisturize and soothe the skin.
-We hope you discovered a perfect fit for your skincare regime today.
+We hope you discovered the best fit for your skincare regime today.